Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning: A New Framework for Tracking Machine Learning Impacts

 We calculate total energy as:

 where $p_\text{resource}$ are the percentages of each system resource used by the attributable processes relative to the total in-use resources and $e_\text{resource}$ is the energy usage of that resource.
 This is the per-process equivalent of the method which \citet{strubell2019energy} use.
-We assume the same constant power usage effectiveness (PUE) as \citet{strubell2019energy}.
+We assume the same constant power usage effectiveness (PUE) as \citet{strubell2019energy} to be the framework's default PUE.
 This value compensates for excess energy from cooling or heating the data-center.
+Users can customize the PUE value when using the framework if needed.